 This is a screen print of the page at DomainTools which shows that Earl de Blonville is the original purchaser of kentmadincyberstalker.com on January 10, 2014.
 There are three pages that you access by clicking on the lower-left corner of the page.
 Anyone with a DomainTools account can search this record and confirm it.

 Earl de Blonville and his lawyers have written several Cease and Desist letters which you can read, with comments, below.
 Such letters have no legal weight but are intended to intimidate the recipient and serve as a precursor to filing a lawsuit.

 The most recent, was written by an associate at Mitry Law Firm in Sydney, Amelia Hagley

 Shot in a busy (and loud) Sydney coffee shop, this comically pretentious and amateurish video offers a crash course in Earl de Blonville.
-Terry Burgan ran a “speakers bureau” representing paid, motivational, inspirational speakers and Earl was briefly part of his stable of speaking studs.
-In this video Earl has apparently convinced Terry money can be made marketing Earl as a expert speaker on the subject of cyberstalking.
+Terry Burgan ran a “speakers bureau” (now defunct) representing paid, motivational, inspirational speakers and Earl was briefly part of his stable of speaking studs.
+There is no evidence that Burgan ever got Earl a paying gig.
+In this video, Earl has apparently convinced Terry that money can be mutually made by marketing Earl as an expert speaker on the subject of cyberstalking.
 In essence, Earl’s pitch is that he has discovered the grave danger because he has been a victim of cyberstalking and now he has it all figured out and wants to save C-Suites across Australia from this plague on the corporate world.